Ambrosekol/term_test/README.md

-THIS IS A TEST REPO..
+THIS IS A TEST REPO for my bash shell project